1,000+ Opportunities

 Application support here.
 DMPED Contact: DMPED Grants Team Phone: (202) 727-8111 E-mail: [email protected] RFA - FY26 Emerging Retail Initiative Grant Program - Amended January 13, 2026 NOFA - FY26 Emerging Retail Initiative Grant Program - Amended

-Based on current listing details, eligibility includes: Retail businesses in Washington, DC.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Retail businesses in Washington, DC.
+Confirm the full requirements in the official notice before applying.